-A South Windsor man has pleaded guilty to stealing a semi-automatic rifle from an East Windsor gun shop in December 2012 has been sentenced to five years of probation.
+A 27-year-old South Windsor man who pleaded guilty to stealing a semi-automatic rifle from an East Windsor gun shop in December 2012 has been sentenced to five years of probation.

-According to federal authorities, Jordan Marsh, 27, stole a Windham Weaponry 5.56 caliber semi-automatic rifle from the front counter of Riverview Gun Sales on Dec.
+According to federal authorities, Jordan Marsh stole a Windham Weaponry 5.56 caliber semi-automatic rifle from the front counter of Riverview Gun Sales on Dec.
 11, 2012.
 In August, he was sentenced to eight years in prison for stealing a different gun.

 Police raided the shop a couple days later and a police source told NBC Connecticut the raid came after the attempted theft.

 The store, which has since closed, was also in headlines after the gun shop owner said he sold a gun several years earlier to Nancy Lanza, the mother of the Sandy Hook Elementary School shooter.

 Marsh was also convicted for stealing around 12 firearms from Riverview earlier in 2012.

 On Aug.
 27, 2013, Marsh pleaded guilty to attempted theft of the Bushmaster and was sentenced to eight years in prison and is in state custody.

 As special conditions of probation, the U.S. Probation Office can search march and his house if there is reasonable suspicion, he is prohibited from going into businesses that sell guns and software will be installed on his computer to monitor his Internet activity.

 Marsh was also ordered to receive mental health counseling and treatment.